Nirmalkumar899/StocksShorts/replit.md

 # StocksShorts - Indian Stock Market News Platform

 ## Overview
-StocksShorts is a news aggregation platform delivering concise, "Inshorts"-style Indian stock market news.
-It fetches financial news from Google Sheets, providing a mobile-first, user-friendly interface with real-time updates and category-based filtering.
-The platform aims to be a primary source for quick, authenticated market intelligence, integrating AI for stock analysis and connecting users with SEBI Registered Investment Advisors.
-Its ambition is to become the leading platform for Indian stock market news and analysis, recognized for its accuracy, conciseness, and user-centric design.
+StocksShorts is a news aggregation platform designed for the Indian stock market, providing concise news updates in an "Inshorts" style format.
+It aims to offer a mobile-first, user-friendly interface with real-time updates and category-based filtering, leveraging Google Sheets as its content management system.
+The platform focuses on delivering high-quality, verified financial news and analysis to its users, with ambitions to become a primary source for Indian stock market insights.

 ## User Preferences
 Preferred communication style: Simple, everyday language.

 ### Category Structure (Priority Order)
 1. Trending (priority-based sorting: High > Medium > Low)
 2. StocksShorts Special
 3. IPO
 4. Breakout Stocks
 5. Kalkabazaar (renamed from Index)